oci-playground/distribution-spec/spec.md

 When deleting an Image or Artifact manifest that contains a `refers` field, and the [Referrers API](#listing-referrers) returns a 404, clients SHOULD:

-1. Pull the Image Index using the [referrers tag schema](#referrers-tag-schema).
+1. Pull the Referrers list using the [referrers tag schema](#referrers-tag-schema).
-1. Delete the descriptor from the manifest list to the deleted manifest.
+1. Remove the descriptor entry from the array of manifests that references the deleted manifest.
-1. Push the updated Image Index using the same [referrers tag schema](#referrers-tag-schema).
+1. Push the updated Referrers list using the same [referrers tag schema](#referrers-tag-schema).
-   The client MAY use conditional HTTP requests to prevent overwriting an Image Index that has changed since it was first pulled.
+   The client MAY use conditional HTTP requests to prevent overwriting an Referrers list that has changed since it was first pulled.

 When deleting a manifest that has an associated [referrers tag schema](#referrers-tag-schema), clients MAY also delete the referrers tag when it returns a valid Image Index.